 BIOL 199, 299, 399 — Independent Study (2-4 credits)

 Intended to provide experience in research or special techniques in biology on an individual basis.
 This course designation may not be used to replace a 300-level elective.
 Prerequisite: Consent of the Instructor.

 BIOL 490 — Biology Seminar (1 credit)

 A one-semester seminar preparing students for graduate programs and careers.
 In addition to writing assignments and class participation, attendance at regularly scheduled Biology Department Seminars is required.
 This is a required course, and is typically taken during a biology major’s junior year.
 Grading System: S/U only.
-Offered Every Fall Semester.
+Offered Fall and Spring Semesters.